In this Go New York Explorer Pass review, we’ll explore how it works, what it costs, and whether it’s a good fit for you. Enjoy!

 - Landmarks Cruise: Circle Line Sightseeing: $31.00

 - Central Park Full Day Bike Rental: $40.00

 - The RIDE: $69.00

 - Brooklyn Bridge Bike Tour: $45.00

-These are only a small fraction of the attractions available through the New York City Explorer Pass.
+These are only a small fraction of the attractions available through the Go New York Explorer Pass.
 Check out the complete list of attractions here.

 We know a lot of the top attractions in New York are kind of pricey.
-So, what kind of savings does the New York City Explorer Pass offer?
+So, what kind of savings does the Go New York Explorer Pass offer?

-Adult and child prices for each pass option are listed below (current as of January 17, 2019).
+Adult and child prices for each pass option are listed below.

 |Pass||Adult Price||Child (3-12) Price|

 |*Current as of July 10, 2019|